 Of necessity, and as funds allowed, we first stabilised the structures of the original four cottages.

-The aim is to restore them in an ecologically sound fashion, for energy, waste water treatment and water supply.
+The aim is to restore the Cottages in an ecologically sound fashion, for energy, waste water treatment and water supply.

 In 2013 we decided to help the ongoing development by letting the cottages to sympathetic visitors for short breaks.
 Already we have visitors from all over the world and have received great encouragement for our efforts.

-There is an "artesian well" water supply on the lands, with filtration and UV treatment to supply the homes.
+There is an "artesian well" water supply on the lands, which with filtration and UV treatment we use to supply to the village.

 We have assigned a field to construct a managed wetland waste treatment system (composting filtration reed-bed) to move towards zero impact on the local environment

-Development of other alternative energy schemes will hopefully follow.
+Development of other alternative energy schemes will follow in time.

-It is intended to restore homes that remain both authentic, comfortable , and energy-efficient.
-As such we have reatained as many features of the origional cottages as possible, while incorporating modern comforts.
+We aim to restore homes that remain both authentic, comfortable , and energy-efficient.
+As such we have retained as many features of the origional cottages as possible, while incorporating modern comforts.